Honor Chris Noel with the Presidential Medal of Freedom

 About Chris Noel

-In 1993, Chris Noel founded Vetsville Cease Fire House, a group of shelters for veterans in Florida.
+In 1993, Chris Noel founded Vetsville Cease Fire House, a group of eight shelters for veterans in Florida.

 Vetsville helps disabled, homeless, and hungry veterans by providing emergency residential lodging, food, clothing, and employment opportunities to veterans of the Vietnam, Gulf, and Afghanistan wars.
 Vetsville has been open every day for over thirty years and has provided nearly 100,000 nights of sanctuary.

-Today, at age eighty-two and living in her hometown of West Palm Beach, Florida, Chris Noel remains active with Vetsville (now only located in Boynton Beach) and as a champion for veterans with mental and physical disabilities, including those suffering the permanent effects of PTSD and Agent Orange.
+Today, at age eighty-three and living in her hometown of West Palm Beach, Florida, Chris Noel remains active with Vetsville (now only located in Boynton Beach) and as a champion for veterans with mental and physical disabilities, including those suffering the permanent effects of PTSD and Agent Orange.
 She still occasionally attends vet-related events.